 Cattrall will play the role of a lush, good southern lady of high status, but who comes from the lands of a poverty-stricken trailer park.
 I don’t know about you, but this feels like the perfect role for Cattrall.
-It strangely channels the same lux nature of Samantha Jones, but with a twist that takes her out of the streets of Manhattan and into the New Orlean’s universe.
+It strangely channels the same lux nature of Samantha Jones, but with a twist that takes her out of the streets of Manhattan and into the New Orlean’s universe of Queer As Folk.

-Queer As Folk follows the story of a rag-tag group of friends as their lives have been transformed and irreversibly changed by the aftermath of a tragedy.
+Queer As Folk follows the story of a rag-tag group of friends, set in New Orleans, after their lives have been transformed and irreversibly changed by the aftermath of a tragedy.
 The Peacock special, which was picked up last April by the streaming service, is a re-imagination of the original show, created by British director Russell T. Davis.

-As it stands right now, it seems like Cattrall has no intention of going back to being friends with Carrie Bradshaw, and it looks as though she’ll be pretty booked in the near future.
+As it stands right now, it seems like Cattrall has no intention of going back to the universe of Carrie Bradshaw and Sex and the City, she’ll be pretty booked in the near future.
 Cattrall has also landed a major, reoccurring role in Hulu’s How I Met Your Mother spinoff, How I Met Your Father, as well as wrapping up filming for a Sebastian Maniscalco biopic titled About My Father.

 While we will miss Cattrall in And Just Like That…, we still have the legacy of Samantha Jones to keep us going, and with the reboot, it gives the show more room to craft new stories and experiences for the Sex and the City universe.